Mark Fletcher (politician): Political views

 Fletcher is a supporter of Brexit, voting to leave the European Union in the 2016 referendum.

 Fletcher has been critical of the BBC, saying its employees and coverage "look down on working class communities in the North and Midlands.
 The coverage of Brexit was borderline farcical, wall-to-wall coverage of anti-British stories and negativity".

+Post-parliamentary career

+Following his defeat at the 2024 general election, Fletcher was appointed as Director of External Affairs at Feedback Medical.

 Personal life

 Fletcher is openly gay.
 He is married to Will Knock.
+On 19 February 2024, Knock said that they had been separated for six weeks.